bharatsubedi/PARseq_torch/README.md

 # PARseq_torch
 Torch version of parseq module of https://github.com/baudm/parseq
-- I have convert parseq module into torch version and torch version accuracy is higher than pytorch lighting version.
+- I have converted parseq module into torch version and torch version accuracy is same as author original version.
   - I also prepare for onnx and tensorrt conversion.
   - please test using corresponding python file